(Updated 18. September 2022)

 To learn more about how the blockchain works, read this article:

 Great, now it’s time to look at these two factors for each Solana and Ethereum and try to predict the future transaction fees:

-The Future Transaction Fees Of Solana Compared To Ethereum
+The Transaction Fees Of Solana Compared To Ethereum

-Below you see a table showing the two factor mentioned above for Solana and Ethereum so that you can see how much better Solana is:
+Below you see a table showing the two factors mentioned above for Solana and Ethereum so that you can see how much better Solana is: